Baby Café & Breastfeeding Support

 Breastfeeding Benefits

-As a Baby-Friendly Designated hospital, we believe parents should understand the benefits of breastmilk for their babies.
+We believe parents should understand the benefits of breastmilk for their babies.
 It has been estimated that 900 infant lives per year may be saved in the United States if 90% of mothers exclusively breastfed their babies for six months.

 Studies have shown the following benefits to babies who were ever breast fed versus exclusive feeding with artificial baby milk: